jedmijares/Watch-Me-Game/README.md

 ## Next Steps

 Initially I was interested in developing neural nets to play some of the games in this collection, but I ended up deciding that was out of my purview for this weekend.
-If I revisit this project in the future I'll be reconsidering writing another bot implementing that.
+If I revisit this project in the future I'll be reconsidering writing another bot implementing that for one of the more complex games.